peterprescott/a1-dissertation/md/draft2.md

 provide iterative methods for calculating the distance precisely.
 However, since the geographical positions of our data are given by reference to the British National Grid (@Tbl:crd), and since the distances we are here interested in are all small, we can ignore this fact.
+PostGIS is capable of calculating geographical distances that take into account the curvature of the earth's surface, but its calculations will be quicker and more efficient if we simply calculate geometrical Euclidean distances.

 ```{.table caption="Some Coordinate Reference Systems {#tbl:crs}"
 source="../csv/crs.csv"}
 ```

+The